 The Company has investigated government assistance in the form of acceptance of residents to hospitals, as well as the provision of staff in the event of a sudden substantial increase in staff absenteeism and who is responsible for the cost of providing such urgent replacement personnel.
-The Company is developing new policies relating to trade receivables to reduce the likelihood of losses.
+The Company has developed new policies relating to debt management to reduce the likelihood of losses.
+The company has considered the impact of AN-ACC care funding model and assessed the various outcome under the new model.